 Sneaky sleep saboteurs

-Getting a good night's sleep is important for your mood, your energy levels, and your overall health.
-It's also dependent on what you do during the day—how much physical activity you get, what you eat and drink, and how mentally stimulated you are—especially in the hours before you crawl into bed.
+Getting a good night's sleep is important for your mood, your energy level, and your overall health.
+It's also dependent on what you do during the day: how much physical activity you get, what you eat and drink, and how mentally stimulated you are—especially in the hours just before you crawl into bed.

 "When people suffer from insomnia or other sleep issues, it's often because of something they're doing, probably unintentionally, when they should be preparing for rest," Michael Grandner, PhD, a psychiatry instructor and member of the Behavioral Sleep Medicine Program at the University of Pennsylvania, tells Health.
-Here are 20 things you might want to avoid at night, especially if you're suffering from a lack of shuteye.
+Here are 20 things to avoid at night if you're suffering from a lack of shuteye.

 Several studies have suggested that using electronic devices like e-readers and smartphones, or even watching television in or before bed, can disrupt sleep.
 Robert Rosenberg, DO, author of Sleep Soundly Every Night, Feel Fantastic Every Day, recommends avoiding any light-emitting technology for at least one hour before bedtime.

 Take certain medications

 If you take medicines or supplements on a daily basis and you're also experiencing sleep problems, ask your doctor whether the time of day you take your dosage may be keeping you awake.
 "The effects may be subtle, but some medicines can make you alert for several hours after taking them," says Grandner.
 For example, antidepressants can have strong effects on sleep in either direction, and some pain medications may upset your stomach and make sleep more difficult.
 (On the other hand, some other medicines—such as some types of blood pressure pills—have been shown to work best when taken at night; talk to your do about when to take yours.)